-You must report on Form 1099-R corrective distributions of excess deferrals, excess contributions and excess aggregate contributions under section 401(a) plans, section 401(k) cash or deferred arrangements, section 403(a) annuity plans, section 403(b) salary reduction agreements, and salary reduction simplified employee pensions (SARSEPs under section 408(k)(6)).
+You must report on Form 1099-R corrective distributions of excess deferrals, excess contributions and excess aggregate contributions under section 401(a) plans, section 401(k) cash or deferred arrangements, section 403(a) annuity plans, section 403(b) salary reduction agreements, and salary reduction simplified employee pensions (SARSEPs) under section 408(k)(6).
+Excess contributions that are recharacterized under a section 401(k) plan are treated as distributed.
 Corrective distributions of an excess plus earnings are reportable on Form 1099-R for the year of the distribution regardless of when the distribution is taxable to the participant.
-Enter Code 8, P, or in some cases D, in box 7 to designate the distribution and the year it is taxable.
-Note: The total amount of the elective deferral is reported in Box 2 of Form W-2.
-See the Instructions for Forms W-2 and W-3 for more information.
+Enter Code 8, P, or in some cases D, in box 7 (with Code B if applicable) to designate the distribution and the year it is taxable.